User Guide

 EV Premium refers to the additional lifetime amount that you are willing to spend for an EV compared to a new equivalent non-EV.
 If lifetime savings are not a primary factor in your decision, you have the option to instruct the EVSA to recommend EVs, even when the EV lifetime cost savings is negative when compared to a new equivalent non-EV.

-For example, if the lifetime cost of an EV is $4000 more than a new equivalent non-EV, the EV is not recommended by default.
+For example, if the lifetime cost of an EV is $ 4000 more than a new equivalent non-EV, the EV is not recommended by default.
 If an EV Premium value of $4000 or more is entered, then the EV is recommended for that vehicle.

 By default, the EVSA does not recommend vehicles that cannot perform their longest driven daily route on a single charge of a full battery.
-The Allow Daytime Charging option allows you to specify the number of days per month when it is acceptable for a vehicle to have to stop and recharge during operational hours.
+The En-Route Charging option allows you to specify the number of days per month when it is acceptable for a vehicle to have to stop and recharge during operational hours.

 Warnings and Exceptions